-Planetary hour widget and alarm
+Planetary hours widget

 Planetary hour family of widgets display current hour on your device home screen as well as a planetary weekday with sunrise/sunset.
 Both widgets are FREE.